• Skip to primary navigation

 How long can sweet and sour chicken last in the fridge?

-Generally, cooked chicken should be stored in the fridge and consumed within three to four days.
+Generally, cooked chicken should be stored in the fridge and consumed within 3 to 4 days.
 While sweet and sour chicken can be stored, it may not be the best option.
 Too long in the sauce can make the breading soggy.

 What type of fish to use for sweet and sour?

-A mild-tasting white fish with firm flesh would be best.
+A mild-tasting white fish with firm flesh would be best for Sweet and Sour Fish or Escabeche with fried whole fish.
 Some good choices include catfish, tilapia, cod, or snapper.

 What is your expert tip when making sweet and sour dishes?